Pre-planning Schema Migrations

 GitHub Action.
 This

-action automatically pushes the schema to the Atlas Registry whenever changes are made to the SQL schema file:
+automatically pushes the schema to the Atlas Registry whenever changes are made to schema.sql

 name: Plan Declarative Migrations